Fall 2020 Update:

 At the forefront of this movement is COCC's Outdoor Leadership Program.
-At COCC, we provide students with options for an associate of arts degree or an associate of science degree.
+At COCC, we provide students with options for an Outdoor Leadership - Associate of Arts Oregon Transfer (AAOT) that can lead directly to a degree at Oregon State University-Cascades.
 Depending on your long-term goals, we have an option that will work for you.

 Outlook Leadership Vision

 The COCC Outdoor Leadership program is a premiere provider of Associate's level preparation in outdoor leadership development and will be grounded in the principles of lifelong learning, environmental stewardship, personal growth and leadership.
 The program emphasizes experiential methodologies to combine theory and practice in a strong field-based curriculum.
 Students will develop current and accepted skills, understand comprehensive knowledge and standards in the professional field, while being taught by highly skilled and knowledgeable faculty who exemplify the highest level of standards, integrity and ethics.
 Faculty and students will be supported in their efforts to foster innovative practices in pursuit of excellence in outdoor leadership.